Donders-Institute/bidscoin/README.rst

 3. Information in the file structure (file- and/or directory names, e.g. number of files)

-Because all the mapping information can be easily edited with a graphical user interface, BIDScoin requires no programming knowledge in order to use it.
+Because all the mapping information can be easily edited with a Graphical User Interface (GUI), BIDScoin requires no programming knowledge in order to use it.

 BIDScoin functionality
 ----------------------